 “On paper, both Wacom One and Huion Kamvas 13 stylus can detect tilt sensitivity up to 60 degrees.
 But in practical uses, the tilt sensitivity on the Wacom stylus is more stable and works better.”

-It is also important to note that, unlike pressure sensitivity, tilt sensitivity works with only certain types of brushes which are specially made to work with tilt sensing styluses.
+It is also important to note that, unlike pressure sensitivity, tilt sensitivity works with only certain types of brushes that are specially made to work with tilt sensing styluses.

 Initial activation force